Matevž Vidovšek

-Matevž Vidovšek (born 30 October 1999) is a Slovenian professional footballer who plays as a goalkeeper for Olimpija Ljubljana.
+Matevž Vidovšek (born 30 October 1999) is a Slovenian professional footballer who plays as a goalkeeper for Olimpija Ljubljana and the Slovenia national team.

+He has also represented Slovenia at youth international level with the under-17 and under-18 teams.

 Club career

 Vidovšek started his football career at local side Dravograd.
 In 2016, at the age of 16, he moved to the youth ranks of Serie A team Atalanta, and was later loaned to Italian teams Pescara and Reggina 1914, and Cypriot club Ayia Napa.

 In September 2020, he signed a two-year contract with Slovenian PrvaLiga side Olimpija Ljubljana.
 He made his PrvaLiga debut in May 2022, in the last round of the 2021–22 Slovenian PrvaLiga season, keeping a clean sheet in a 2–0 away win over Celje.